 Once a system is implemented, it is required to operate it properly.
-To facilitate this task, the OFCT has developed the Operational Readiness Level (ORL), to be published soon.
-This is a new tool to promote the adoption and implementation of

-155 best practices in ocean forecasting.
+To facilitate this task, the OFCT has developed the Operational Readiness Level (ORL; Alvarez Fanjul et al., 2024).
+This is a new tool to promote the adoption and implementation of best practices in ocean forecasting.
 Thanks to its application, system developers will be able to assess the operational status of an ocean forecasting system.
 Improving the ORL qualification of a service is a means to implement best practices and standards in ocean forecasting, improving the system.

 The ORL comprises three independent digits designed to certify the operational status of an ocean forecasting system.
 Each digit ranges from 0 (minimum) to 5 (maximum), with decimal numbers being allowed.
-These digits correspond to distinct

-- aspects related to operationality: the First Digit reflects the reliability of the service, the Second monitors the level of validation for the service, and the Third assesses the various degrees of product dissemination achievable by the system.
-In the last conceptual step of the virtuous loop, the data will be integrated into interoperable frameworks, such as Digital Twins of the Ocean.
+These digits correspond to distinct aspects related to operations: the first digit reflects the reliability of the service, the second monitors the level of validation for the service, and the third assesses the various degrees of product dissemination achievable by the system.

+In the last conceptual step of the virtuous loop, the data will be integrated into interoperable frameworks, such as

+Digital Twins of the Ocean.
 This will allow a richer exploitation of the data, extracting more information useful for science and decision-making.
-The knowledge generated in this way will be incorporated into our common, closing the loop. - 165 We intend that this compilation becomes a relevant part of the shared knowledge that forms part of this loop, describing where ocean forecasting stands today.
+The knowledge generated in this way will be incorporated into our common knowledge, closing the loop.

+We intend for this compilation to become a relevant part of the shared knowledge that forms part of this loop, describing where ocean forecasting stands today.
 By examining current methods and new developments, we highlight how important ocean forecasting is for keeping our marine environment healthy and productive for future generations.

+Data availability.
+No data sets were used in this article.

+Author contributions.
+EÁF and PB developed the concepts described in this manuscript.
+EÁF prepared the manuscript with contributions from PB.

+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of State of the Planet.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.

+Disclaimer.
+Publisher's note: Copernicus Publications remains neutral with regard to jurisdictional claims made in the text, published maps, institutional affiliations, or any other geographical representation in this paper.
+While Copernicus Publications makes every effort to include appropriate place names, the final responsibility lies with the authors.

+Financial support.
+The OceanPrediction DCC is co-funded by the French government and by Mercator Ocean International.

+Review statement.
+This paper was edited by Swadhin Behera and reviewed by Sudheer Joseph and Johannes Karstensen.